nedap/deidentify/docs/01_data_format.md

 ## Corpus Location

 After you converted your documents to the standoff format, copy them to the `data/corpus/<corpus_name>/` directory.
 Here is an example for the `dummy` corpus.
+In all experiment code, we follow the convention that the name of corpus directory identifies the dataset.

 ```
 data/